Mechanics of incompatible asymmetric grain boundary migration: Model

 \subsection{Mechanical driving force}

-Because of the spatial variation of the eigendeformation with $\eta$, the mechanical driving force must take this into account explicitly.
+Because of the spatial variation of the eigendeformation with $\eta$, the mechanical driving force must be taken into account explicitly.
 Taking the variational derivative of the driving force \cref{eq:new_strain_energy}, substituting in the flow rule (\cref{eq:fgb_flowrule}) in the differentiation of the argument, yields

 where $:$ indicates tensor double contraction.
 Evidently, in \cref{eq:exact_df} there are two players in the mechanical driving force: the first term drives the boundary to relieve elastic modulus mismatch, while the second drives the boundary to relieve stress by accumulating shear.
 In a typical phase field implementation, the driving force on $\eta$ is calculated as above, and then \cref{eq:fgb_flowrule} used to update the eigenstrain based on the evolving order parameter.
 The calculation of the driving force is closed-form and straightforward.
 It can be further simplified through the application of two simplifications that impose minimal error on the solution while streamlining the formulation. \begin{enumerate} \item {\bf Common normal disconnections.} Most grain boundary migrations calculations involve the activation of a single mode at a time.
 In the simulation of such simple systems, (especially simple bicrystals, as in all of the examples presented here), it may be safely assumed that the eigenstrain at any point is simple shear: